timonla/blog/diet-review-sep-2020.md

 (I will try to put slightly more effort into making the food look appealing in the photos.)

-I will give some more details on the daily decisions that I make in the Loogbook but as a start here is a concise overview.
+I will give some more details on the daily decisions that I make in the logbook but as a start here is a concise overview.

 #### What labels do I assign my diet?